shaiqur/shaiqur/projects/deep-insight.md

 > **When one system cannot safely access sensitive data directly, introduce a controlled boundary rather than weakening the security of the data source.**

 ---

-# Finding the Next Security Problem

-The proxy solved the S3 problem but introduced another question:

-> What happens if someone obtains one of those image URLs?

-If the EC2 server were reachable from anywhere, possession of a URL could provide unintended access to an image.

-I therefore restricted inbound access to the proxy using approved IP addresses.

-Authorized addresses could be added or removed from the EC2 network configuration as required.

-This project taught me an important security lesson:

-> **Solving one security boundary can create another boundary that also needs to be examined.**

----